Engine Off North Texas

 Submit an Idling Complaint

 Heavy-duty diesel trucks contribute to 48% of on-road mobile source ozone causing emissions in the North Central Texas region.
 Reducing unnecessary idling can help decrease these emissions and provide better air quality for everyone.
-NCTCOG wants to help the trucking industry and heavy-duty diesel drivers do their part in improving the environment by providing:
+NCTCOG wants to help the trucking industry and heavy-duty diesel drivers do their part in improving the environment by providing the following.

 Local governments play a major part in improving air quality for the north central Texas region by adopting and enforcing ordinances and implementing policies that encourage heavy-duty diesel vehicle idle reduction.
-NCTCOG has developed several resources available to local governments which includes;
+NCTCOG has developed several resources available to local governments which include the following.

 - Guidance for Local Governments